Nick Duron

-Nicholas Gregory Duron (born January 30, 1996) is an American professional baseball pitcher in the San Francisco Giants organization.
+Nicholas Gregory Duron (born January 30, 1996) is an American former professional baseball pitcher.
 He played college baseball for Clark College in Vancouver, Washington.
-He was drafted by the Boston Red Sox in the 31st round of the 2015 MLB June Amateur Draft.
-He made his major league debut in 2022.
+He was drafted by the Boston Red Sox in the 31st round of the 2015 MLB Draft and pitched in one game in Major League Baseball (MLB) for the Philadelphia Phillies.

 Career

 Duron was born in Salinas, California.
 He attended Everett Alvarez High School in Salinas and Tigard High School ('14) in Tigard, Oregon.
 He then attended Clark College in Vancouver, Washington, for whom he was 2–1 with a 3.75 earned-run average, and struck out 40 batters in 36 innings.

 Boston Red Sox

 He was drafted by the Boston Red Sox in the 31st round of the 2015 MLB June Amateur Draft.
 In 2015, he pitched for the GCL Red Sox in the Gulf Coast League, and was 2–1 with two saves and a 1.71 ERA in 26.1 innings in which he struck out 28 batters.
 He missed the 2016 season, after undergoing Tommy John surgery to repair an ulnar collateral ligament injury.

 In 2017, Duron spent the season with the Low-A Lowell Spinners, pitching to a 3-5 record and 3.35 ERA with 36 strikeouts in 53.2 innings of work across 13 appearances (12 starts).
 The next year, he split the season between the rookie-level GCL Red Sox and the Single-A Greenville Drive, posting a cumulative 0-6 record and 7.53 ERA with 24 strikeouts in 28.2 innings pitched in 10 games (6 starts).
 On March 28, 2019, Duron was released by the Red Sox organization.